 - Chemical exposures trigger oxidative stress and inflammation

-- Nutrient deficiencies and sleep disorder issues also alter brain maturation
+- Nutrient deficiencies and sleep issues also alter brain function

 This cumulative burden of external triggers taxes growing bodies and minds, sparking a neurological “brain fire” marked by sensory overload, behavioral struggles, and developmental delays over time.
 The conventional approach fails to address this root cause.